surfliner/surfliner-mirror/starlight/README.md

 1. Populate the CSV as appropriate.
 If you want to use local files instead of urls, change the `url` column heading to say `file` instead.
 File paths will load relative to whatever value is set for `BINARY_ROOT`. e.g., if `BINARY_ROOT=/opt/ingest` and `file=images/sample.jpg` the file will load from `/opt/ingest/images/sample.jpg`
 1. Click `choose file` and upload your populated CSV file.

+## Deploying Starlight

+Please see our [Deploy](doc/deploy.md) documentation for details on how to deploy a Starlight application to staging or production environments.
+For local development and testing, please see [Developing Locally](README.md#developing-locally)

 ## Google Analytics

 Starlight supports using Google Analytics for your exhibits.
 To prepare your